albert-ying/MethylGPT/README.md

 We greatly welcome contributions to methylGPT.
 Please submit a pull request if you have any ideas or bug fixes.
 We also welcome any issues you encounter while using methylGPT.

 ## Acknowledgements

+MethylGPT's backend architecture is largely based on [scGPT](https://github.com/bowang-lab/scGPT), developed by the Wang Lab.
+As such, our project inherits and follows similar dependencies and architectural patterns.
+We acknowledge and thank the scGPT team for their foundational work.

 We sincerely thank the authors of following open-source projects: